MuttData/soam/soam/end2end.md

 5. Finally, SoaM Reporting provides tools to generate and share reports with your team or friends via Google Sheets, Email, PDF and/or Slack.

 To see how some of this can be easily implemented, check our [quickstart](notebook/examples/quickstart.ipynb)!

+### Add how could Airflow be applied one the quickstart.